RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

 Let's go ahead and create a whole new project using Red Hat PAM Templates and starting a new deployment based on your requirements.

-RHPAM 7.5 brings with it an Openshift operator that can simplify the installation process.
+RHPAM 7.5 brings with it an OpenShift operator that can simplify the installation process.
 The operator creates for the deployed environment an YAML, and based on it, it ensures that the environment remains consistent in all times.

 <!---
 #### RHPAM Operator

- Since Red Hat PAM 7.5, Red Hat PAM brings Openshift Operators to help on easily deploying new instances.
+ Since Red Hat PAM 7.5, Red Hat PAM brings OpenShift Operators to help on easily deploying new instances.
 Let's use the provided operator to create a new environment.

  [#TODO] will require pre-provisioning the operator in each user namespace;